wpb-astro/skymapper/README.md

 This optimizes the `Albers` projection parameters to minimize the variance of the map distortion (i.e. the apparent ellipticity of a true circle on the sky).
 Alternative criteria are e.g. `maxDistortion` or `stdScale` (for projections that are not equal-area).

-### Defining a projection
+### Creating a custom projection

 For constructing your own projection, derive from [`Projection`](skymapper/projection.py).
-You'll see that every projection needs to implement at least the first of these methods:
+You'll see that every projection needs to implement at least these methods:

-* `transform` to map from RA/Dec to map coordinates x/y
+* `transform` to map from spherical to map coordinates x/y
-* `invert` to map from x/y to RA/Dec (if not implemented defaults to basic and slow BFGS inversion)
+* `invert` to map from x/y to spherical (if not implemented defaults to basic and slow BFGS inversion)

-If the projection has several parameters, you will want to create a special `@classmethod optimize` because the default one only determines the best RA reference.
+If the projection has several parameters, you will want to create a special `@classmethod optimize` because the default one only determines the best longitude reference.
 An example for that is given in e.g. `ConicProjection.optimize`.

-### Defining a survey
+### Creating/using a survey

-To make it easy to share survey footprints (and other details), we can hold them in a common place.
-To create one you only need to derive a class from [`Survey`](skymapper/survey/__init__.py), which only needs to implement one method:
+Several surveys are predefined and listed in the `survey_register` dictionary.
+If the survey you want isn't included, don't despair.
+To create one can derive a class from [`Survey`](skymapper/survey/__init__.py), which only needs to implement one method:

-​	`def contains(self, ra, dec)` to determine whether RA, Dec are inside the footprint
+​	`def contains(self, ra, dec)` to determine whether RA, Dec are inside the footprint.

 If this looks like the [`pymangle`](https://github.com/esheldon/pymangle) interface: it should.
-That means that you can avoid the overhead of having to define a survey and pass a `pymangle.Mangle` object directly to `footprint()`.
+That means that you can avoid the overhead of having to define a survey and e.g. pass a `pymangle.Mangle` object directly to `footprint()`.

 ### Limitation(s)